Manchester City F.C. 3–2 Queens Park Rangers F.C.: Second half

 QPR equalised three minutes into the second half when Djibril Cissé ran onto a miscontrolled defensive header by Joleon Lescott, entering the penalty area and shooting past Joe Hart at the first touch.
 Seven minutes later QPR were reduced to ten men when Joey Barton appeared to elbow Carlos Tevez off the ball and was shown a straight red card by referee Mike Dean.
-Walking away from Dean, Barton then walked up behind Sergio Agüero and kicked him in the back of the leg before attempting to headbutt Vincent Kompany in the ensuing melee.
+Walking away from Dean, Barton then walked up behind Sergio Agüero and kneed him in the back of the leg before attempting to headbutt Vincent Kompany in the ensuing melee.
 Needing to be escorted off the pitch by former teammate Micah Richards, Barton made a further attempt at starting a fight with Mario Balotelli before he could be sent down the tunnel.

 Despite being a player down, QPR scored again in the 66th minute when a looped cross from Armand Traoré found Jamie Mackie unmarked to head in past Hart.
 City responded to the scoreline with a period of sustained attacking pressure.
 In the 72nd minute, Kenny tipped a Tevez header onto the bar from one corner before unconvincing defending for the second corner led to a shot by Zabaleta which ricocheted through the penalty area.
 In the 78th minute, Agüero salvaged a ball on the goal line to allow Edin Džeko a shot to the near corner which Kenny kept out with the toe of his boot.
 The following minute, Balotelli, a recent substitute coming on for Tevez, hit a powerful shot straight at Kenny.
 During a series of four corners in short succession, a diving save by Kenny was needed to stop Mario Balotelli header's from going in at the top corner.